chgeuer/chgeuer.github.io/_posts/2014-05-14-azure-icon-font.md

 keywords:
 ---

-I created an icon font, usable for the web, based on the [Microsoft Azure icon set](http://www.microsoft.com/en-us/download/details.aspx?id=41937).
-Simply check out the [azure-iconography](https://github.com/chgeuer/azure-iconography) repository on github.
+Under [azure-iconography](https://github.com/chgeuer/azure-iconography), you can find an icon font, usable for the web, which is based on the [Microsoft Azure icon set](http://www.microsoft.com/en-us/download/details.aspx?id=41937).
+I hope it is helpful when you blog about Microsoft Azure, as it includes all the symbols Microsoft provided.